gumstix/live-build/README.md

 		$ MACHINE=<machine> IMAGE=<image> scripts/mkiso.sh

-	This will create a [machine]-[image].img file which needs to be flashed on the microSD card.
+	This will create a [machine]-[image].img file of size 4GB which needs to be flashed on the microSD card.

 		$ sudo dd if=/path/to/the/image/file of=/dev/sdX bs=4K

+	If you have an SD card bigger than 4GB, you can resize the image after flashing it on the SD card.
+Refer to [these instructions][8] to resize the image using *parted*.

 Customization
 -------------